Do Bloggers Tell The Truth? The Truth about Blogging:

 They are not so crazy now, but still incredibly active, and now confident with no sense of fear.
 I’m in trouble.

-6. My kids watch a lot of TV and they eat sugar and not enough vegetables.
+Watching a lot of TV is what they do best and they eat sugar and not enough vegetables.
 Sometimes it just makes for less of a fight.

 Was there a funny story?
 Did your kids complain or have a meltdown in the middle of the hike or craft?